Actify

 Coffee Roulette Pairing Script

-☕ Coffee Roulette — [Month] How it works: 1.
-I randomly pair everyone 2.
-You schedule a 20-min video chat with your pair this week 3.
+☕ Coffee Roulette — [Month] Here's how it works: 1.
+I randomly paired everyone 2.
+Schedule a 20-min video chat with your pair this week — whenever works 3.
 No agenda.
-Talk about anything except work (unless you want to) 4.
-Post a selfie or fun fact from your chat in #team-social This month's pairs: • [Name] + [Name] • [Name] + [Name] • [Name] + [Name] • [Name] + [Name] Timezone challenge?
-Use async voice messages or a shared question doc.
-New pairs next month.
-Over 6 months, everyone meets everyone.
+Talk about anything except work (unless it comes up) 4.
+Optional: drop a fun fact from your chat in #team-social This month's pairs: • [Name] + [Name] • [Name] + [Name] • [Name] + [Name] Timezone tricky?
+Async voice messages or a shared question doc work great.
+New pairs next month — over 6 months, everyone meets everyone.

 Use a random generator or a tool like Donut for Slack.
 The randomness is the point — it creates connections that wouldn't happen organically.